-'The Lost One: A Life of Peter Lorre' by Stephen D. Youngkin
+Cover: 'The Lost One' by Stephen Youngkin

 The Lost One: